-- When suspending the fixture above ground level, verify that the structure can hold the weight of all installed devices. - Block access below the work area and work from a stable platform whenever installing or removing the fixture. - Always use at least one fastener in each of the 4 curved mounting slots in the base.
+- When suspending the fixture above ground level, verify that the structure can hold the weight of all installed devices. - Block access below the work area and work from a stable platform whenever installing, servicing or removing the fixture. - Always use at least one fastener of the correct grade in each of the 4 curved mounting slots in the base.